-Purpose To receive, consider and add any further comments or recommendations to the revised approval.

-Anti fraud, bribery and corruption policy statement before passing to Cabinet for formal
+Purpose To receive, consider and formally approve the revised Anti fraud, bribery and corruption policy statement following submission to the Audit Committee.

 Author Chief Internal Auditor

 Ward General

 Summary It is important for the Council to have an up to date and relevant Anti fraud, bribery and corruption policy statement in order to deter such activity within the organisation and with our partner organisations, to deal with any allegations appropriately and to strengthen overall governance arrangements.
 This is the first revision of this statement for a number of years.